petetanru/petetanru.github.io/_projects/char-nmt.md

    as คนโขมยของ (person, steal, stuff).
    ```

-2. **Start - End of sentence tagging** - This is probably the biggest issue for the field of Thai Machine Translation because it causes misalignment when tyring to create parallel corpuses.
+2. **Start/End of sentence marking** - This is arguably the biggest problem for the field of Thai Machine Translation.
+The lack of end of sentence (EOS) marking makes it hard to create parallel corpuses, so that further research could be conducted.
 The root of the problem itself is two-pronged.
-In terms of writing, Thais use spaces to indicate both commas and period.
-No letter indicates an end of a sentence (EOS).
+In terms of writing system, Thai uses space to indicate both commass and periods.
+No letter indicates an end of a sentence.
 In terms of language use, Thais have a habit of starting their sentences with connector terms such as 'because', 'but', 'following', etc, making it hard even for natives to tell where the end of sentence is when translating.

    i.e.: "should this connector or the next connector be the end of a sentence?"